chapel-lang/chapel/doc/release/technotes/auxIO.rst

    configurations.
 Set ``CHPL_AUX_FILESYS=hdfs`` to use libhdfs.
    Review ``$CHPL_HOME/modules/packages/HDFS.chpl`` for configuration.

  - Pivotal libhdfs3 is a pure C/C++ alternative implementation of the libhdfs.
    To use libhdfs3: install the libhdfs3 using source code from the PivotalHD github repository, follow the instructions for installing the Chapel support for Apache Hadoop libhdfs, and set ``CHPL_AUX_FILESYS=hdfs3``

  - When building Chapel HDFS support, select *one* libhdfs implementation!

- - To use Chapel's third-party build support (in the event you do not have or would like avoid performing a system build of libhdfs) review the ``README`` file in ``$CHPL_HOME/third-party/libhdfs3``
+ - To use Chapel's third-party build support (in the event you do not have or would like avoid performing a system build of libhdfs) review the :mod:`HDFS` documentation.